What is depression, and where can you seek help if you think you have it?

 - Changes in your menstrual cycle

-This list is by no means exhaustive, but it helps to give you a general idea of how depression can affect your life, and make day-to-day tasks seem much harder than they are.
-We’ll be taking a closer look at some of these symptoms in upcoming articles.
+This list is by no means exhaustive, but it helps to give you a general idea of how depression can affect your life, and make daily tasks seem much harder than they really are.

-There are also many things that can cause depression, including life events, physical health problems, drugs and alcohol, childhood events and other mental health problems.
+There are also many things that can trigger depression, including life events, physical health problems, drugs and alcohol, childhood events and other mental health problems.

 So You Think You Have Depression…